jarbor/svg-ids/README.md

 new SvgIds().makeUnique();
 ```

-If you prefer to restrict the scope of what `SvgIds` searches and fixes to a smaller portion of the DOM, simply pass a scoping element into the constructor>
+If you prefer to restrict the scope of what `SvgIds` searches and fixes to a smaller portion of the DOM, simply pass a scoping element into the constructor.
 ```js
 new SvgIds(element).makeUnique();
 ```